intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 	} stVehicleData;
 	```

+	For every CAN message that is associated with each of the event handlers, the ISM process will auto-magically invoke the matching handler.
 We will assume the signals are occupying the first two bytes of each corresponding CAN messages.
 We store the received signal data into our global object.

 	```
 	void SpyMsg_MG_RPM_Msg_HS_CAN(MG_RPM_Msg_HS_CAN * pMG_RPM_Msg_HS_CAN)